Obothlale/Datastructures/README.md

-# Datastructures and Algorithms in Java
+# Datastructures and algorithms in java